dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Application/deploy-appweb/Readme.md

  - Tag `env` : and catch the **env** in `app - DomainName - env`

 By default the Session Replay : `ReplayPerc`= 10 %
-On prerequisit, you need to git clone this repository and install monaco [here](https://github.com/JLLormeau/OnDemand-Configuration-with-Monaco#ondemand-configuration-with-monaco)
+On prerequisite, you need to git clone this repository and install monaco [here](https://github.com/JLLormeau/OnDemand-Configuration-with-Monaco#ondemand-configuration-with-monaco)

 - export variables